tingold/pgdog/README.md

 [![CI](https://github.com/levkk/pgdog/actions/workflows/ci.yml/badge.svg)](https://github.com/levkk/pgdog/actions/workflows/ci.yml)

 PgDog is a transaction pooler and logical replication manager that can shard PostgreSQL.
-Written in Rust, PgDog is fast, secure and can manage hundreds of databases and hudreds of thousands of connections.
+Written in Rust, PgDog is fast, secure and can manage hundreds of databases and hundreds of thousands of connections.

 ## Documentation